koding/koding/workers/social/lib/social/models/README.gitlab.markdown

  - Navigate to Dashboard on Koding from;
    `http://gitlab.**YOUR_IP**.xip.io:8090/Home/my-account`
- - Scroll down to GitLab integration section
+ - Scroll down to Integrations section
- - Click toggle to turn On integration
+ - Click on toggle to turn On integration in GitLab integration section

 This will redirect you to your GitLab instance and will ask your permission ( if you are not logged in to GitLab at this point you will be redirected after